-Ensure that the right management team is in place and is operating effectively and efficiently.
-The role of Trustees is to question, scrutinise and monitor management, for which purpose Trustees should have the opportunity to constructively question, test and challenge management views and proposals in the spirit of achieving the charity's objectives.
-Although not involved in the regular appointment of new staff, trustees actively recruit and appoint the CEO, and are involved in other senior appointments.
+Ensure the leadership team is in place and operating effectively and efficiently.
+The role of Trustees is to question, scrutinise and monitor the leadership team, for which purpose Trustees should have the opportunity to constructively question, test, and challenge leaderships teams views and proposals in the spirit of achieving the charity's objectives.
+Although not involved in the regular appointment of new staff, trustees actively recruit and appoint the CEO.